azat-co/ga-backbone/README.md

 ## Refactoring

+TODO: best practices and conventions

 TODO: check why back button is not working (document ready?)

-TODO: Create Closure by eliminating polution of a global scope
+TODO: Create Closure by eliminating pollution of a global scope

 ## ADM and Require.js